Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Background

 \subsection{Multi-Objective Quality-Diversity Algorithms}

 Multi-Objective Quality-Diversity (\moqd) combines the goals of QD and MO optimisation.
-Specifically, the goal of \moqd is to return the Pareto front of solutions in each cell of the feature space with maximum hypervolume, $\mathcal{P}(\mathcal{C}_i)$ \cite{mome}.
+Specifically, the goal of \moqd is to return the non-dominated front of solutions in each cell of the feature space with maximum hypervolume, $\mathcal{P}(\mathcal{C}_i)$ \cite{mome}.
 This \moqd goal can be mathematically formulated as:

 \mome \cite{mome} was the first \moqd algorithm that aimed to achieve this \moqd goal.
-To achieve this, \mome maintains a Pareto front in each cell of a MAP-Elites grid.
-At each iteration, a cell is uniformly selected and then a solution from the corresponding Pareto front is uniformly selected.
+To achieve this, \mome maintains a non-dominated front in each cell of a MAP-Elites grid.
+At each iteration, a cell is uniformly selected and then a solution from the corresponding non-dominated front is uniformly selected.
 Then, the algorithm follows a standard \mapelites procedure: the solution undergoes genetic variation and is evaluated.
-The evaluated solution is added back to the grid if it lies on the Pareto front of the cell corresponding to its feature vector.
+The evaluated solution is added back to the grid if it lies on the non-dominated front of the cell corresponding to its feature vector.